ailisc97/Milestone_project_four/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ### Limitations
-The biggest limitation I faced was the cards in the html that holds the resturants, they take any picture but sometimes the pictures are different sizes and I couldnt get them to be uniform.
-Its the same problem with the description some sentences are longer on some reviews then others, making the cards not uniform.

-City doesnt come up in some of the cards, or in some of the places.html.
-If I had more time id like to know why.
+The biggest limitation I faced was that the photos of the products were not loading onto Heroku, I could get the home page photo but none of the product photos would show.
+To get the photos onto the website I needed to use Cloudinary, this caused a load of issues for me.
+I needed a lot of help from the tutor suport and with Heroku being down for a day aswell it took quite a long time.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -